ProjectIgnis/Distribution/sound/README.md

 ## Sound effects (no subfolder)

 Played when a certain action is performed in a duel.
 You can disable them in the settings.
-These may also be easier to hear if you turn down or disable game music.
-Only `.wav` files are supported.
+These may also be easier to hear if you turn down or disable game music. `.wav`, `.ogg`, `.mp3`, and `.flac` files are supported.

 These files will be loaded and played; you may replace them with custom ones as long as the name is the same.